missionpinball/mpf-docs/hardware/index.rst

 MPF controls a pinball machine by interfacing to a modern pinball control system.
 (See the :doc:`/start/index` for details.)
-MPF itself is hardware-independent, meaning that MPF (and the configs and code you build) can work with lots of different kinds of control systems and hardware devices.
+MPF itself is hardware-independent, meaning that MPF (and the configs and code you build) runs on a :doc:`normal/embedded PC <computer/index>` and can work with lots of different kinds of control systems and hardware devices.

 Not only does this give you a choice of what type of pinball control hardware you want to use, it also means that you have the flexibility to change your